Adam Duvall Player Props: Red Sox vs. Mets

 Adam Duvall At The Plate

-- Duvall has 11 doubles, a triple, seven home runs and 10 walks while hitting .258.
+- Duvall is hitting .250 with 11 doubles, a triple, seven home runs and 10 walks.

-- Duvall has had an RBI in 16 games this year (44.4%), including five multi-RBI outings (13.9%).
-He has also driven in three or more of his team's runs in two contests.
+- Duvall has had at least one RBI in 43.2% of his games this year (16 of 37), with more than one RBI five times (13.5%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.